 Generally, we collect information directly from the relevant individual.
 Sometimes, we may need to collect information about an individual from third parties including parents, carers, guardians or other third party information sources.
 We will do this if the individual has consented for us to collect the information in this way, or where it is not reasonable or practical for us to collect this information directly from the individual.

 Provision of your personal details is the most effective method for the Foundation to communicate with you, and to assist in the efficient delivery of services.
-While we previously collected personal information from other charities to communicate with their donors and to assist us to raise awareness regarding our fundraising activities, we no longer do so.

 How do we use and disclose personal information?

 We use and disclose personal information we collect to:

 - process donations and communicate with our donors and supporters, including sending them information (which may be by phone, post, email or other electronic means directly from us or a third party mailing house);

 - communicate with donors and supporters, patients and their family members, employees and volunteers (including responding to queries and complaints) and to distribute our publications, conduct fundraising events, appeal for further donations and support and raise awareness about our fundraising activities and our mission; and

 - conduct our general business activities, including interacting with contractors and service providers, billing and administration including measuring and assessing the level of support we receive and the effectiveness of our fundraising activities and assessing applicants for positions with us.